Order Welcome Kit

 High-Pressure High-Temperature Crystallization

-HPHT growth • diamond formation
+HPHT growth • diamond creation

-Growth time varies based on:
+Creation time varies depending on:

-• Growth stability (quality-first monitoring)
+• Growth stability monitoring

 Growth is monitored carefully to protect quality and stability.